 |Cash Advance Fee||$10 or 4%, whichever is greater, will apply on each cash advance transaction|

 The HSBC Platinum Mastercard occupies a strange space among its competition.
 It has helpful travel features — such as travel insurance and no foreign transaction fees — but it’s ultimately a poor travel card.
 That’s because it offers neither rewards nor a signup bonus.
 If you’re looking for a no-annual-fee travel card, you may be better off with the BankAmericard Travel Rewards.

-On the flip side, the HSBC Platinum Mastercard dominates with its intro APR: You’ll enjoy 0% APR for the first 18 months from account opening on purchases and balance transfers.
+On the flip side, the HSBC Platinum Mastercard dominates with its intro APR: You’ll enjoy 0% APR for the 12 months on purchases and balance transfers.
 This beats even perennial favorites like the Chase Freedom Unlimited.

 Bottom line: There are better choices for travel cards.
 But if you want a killer intro APR, it’s hard to go wrong with the HSBC Platinum Mastercard.

 - INTRO APR: On purchases and balance transfers.

 - The HSBC Platinum Mastercard comes with an excellent introductory interest rate.
 Get 0%

 - APR for 12 months

 - No foreign transaction fees.
 Use your HSBC Platinum Mastercard abroad without incurring transaction fees.